Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 As you read through the information below you need to decide for yourself what you want to use in your wedding and what you don’t.
 You need to follow the conviction of your own heart(s).

-From our own standpoint, because so many of these findings may have been based on folklore and superstition, we personally questioned whether different traditions should be used at all in such a sacred ceremony.
+Many of these findings may have been based on folklore and superstition, so we personally questioned whether different traditions should be used at all in such a sacred ceremony.

 The prayerful conclusion we came to is to encourage others, such as yourself, to concentrate on what each one of them means to you at this point.
 Some of them can be used to just have fun with — to bring fun into such a joyous occasion.
 And others can be developed to hold a deeper meaning in the wedding ceremony than the “original” tradition may have intended.